 How We Tested

-To kick off our great lawn mower extravaganza, we began by spending many hours doing our homework — researching the top models, considering specs, and scouring hundreds of user reviews.
+To kick off our great lawn mower extravaganza, we spent many hours doing our homework — researching the top models, reviewing specs, and scouring hundreds of user reviews.
 Once we narrowed it down to the odds-on favorites, we spent over 100 hours mowing and measuring data such as recharge/refuel times, decibel outputs, and performing routine maintenance.
-Notes were taken, spreadsheets were created, and we compiled it all in review form for you.
+Notes were taken, spreadsheets were created, and we compiled them all in review form for you.
 Learn more about our review process in our article on how we test lawn mowers.

 We examined these lawnmowers using five key metrics: